Fast hydrogen atom diffraction through monocrystalline graphene

 Fig.~\ref{fig:diffraction-map-theo-exp-compare} and Table~ \ref{tbl:theo-exp-diffraction-order} compare the experimental and simulated diffraction patterns and relative peak intensities.
 Both data show very clearly that the best agreement between theory and experiment is obtained when using the {\it ab initio} potential calculated in all space.
 The approximation to the interaction potential made by Brand \etal \cite{Brand2019} based on the total electron density does not give good results, nor does the approximation based on isolated atom-atom interactions.
-The former neglects both the modification of C-C chemical bonds due to the presence of the hydrogen atom and the modification of hydrogen atom orbitals due to the presence of graphene, while the latter vastly overestimates the atom-lattice interaction.
-The introduction of the DWF does not modify this conclusion (see Supplemental Material \cite{supplemental}, Sec.
-IV, Table SI).
+The former neglects both the modification of C-C chemical bonds due to the presence of the hydrogen atom and the modification of hydrogen atom orbitals due to the presence of graphene, while the latter vastly overestimates the atom-lattice interaction by ignoring the alteration of the C-H potential due to the C-C bonds.
+The introduction of the Debye-Waller factor does not modify this conclusion (see Supplemental Material \cite{supplemental}, Sec.
+IV, Table SIII).
 This shows how important it is to treat the H-graphene interaction microscopically and across the whole space in order to describe the diffraction pattern.

 {\it Conclusions} -- Experiments presented here demonstrate the coherent diffraction of fast hydrogen atoms through free-standing mono- and polycrystalline graphene samples.
-Time-of-flight measurements confirm the elastic character of diffraction events, while inelastic scattering events are characterized by sizeable energy loss.
-Varying degree of surface contamination may explain why a single orientation dominates the recorded patterns in some case, while the whole orientation spectrum is adding up to create circular images with distinct accumulation islands for other graphene samples.
+Time-of-flight measurements confirm the elastic character of diffraction events, while inelastic scattering events are characterized by sizable energy loss.
+A varying degree of surface contamination may explain why a single orientation dominates the recorded patterns in some cases, while the whole orientation spectrum is adding up to create circular images with distinct accumulation islands for other graphene samples.

 Compared to ionic projectiles such as protons, neutral atoms have the advantage of avoiding the excitation of plasmonic resonances which inevitably dominate the interaction of charged particles with the graphene electron density.
 Neutral projectiles open up additional possibilities, among them the study of insulating 2D materials such as hexagonal boron nitride (hBN).